christopherkenny/typr/cran-comments.md

+## Resubmission

+* The prior submission was flagged for a leaving a file on Debian.
+There was a stray call to `utils::browseURL()` that was not wrapped in `interactive()`, which is now fixed.

 ## Additional Notes

-This fixes the CRAN note by catching cases where json returned by `typr_query()` was malformed.
+This fixes the CRAN error by catching cases where json returned by `typr_query()` was malformed.

 ## Test environments